NelsonPython/Bumblebee_Rover/README.md

 <h1>Making Bumblebee AV</h1>

-<b>Bumblebee AV is a miniature autonomous vehicle designed to be an affordable way to introduce youth or adults to robots and artificial intelligence</b>
+<b>Bumblebee AV is a miniature autonomous vehicle designed to be an affordable toolkit introducing youth or adults to robots and artificial intelligence</b>

 <img src="images/semiYel.png">